EduardoSLuz/event-planner-api/README.md

 npm start
 ```

+This command will automatically compile the TypeScript code to JavaScript (in the `/dist` directory) and then run the API

 If the terminal does not show any errors, then the API is ready to be used .

 ## ☕ Using the Api Planner